-Since merge only operates on the target replica database, it is often appropriate to merge all replicas into a consistent state.
+Since merge operates on only the target replica database, it is often appropriate to merge all replicas into a consistent state.
 The edns merge_all command merges all replica databases, using either the default replica node or a specified node as the source node.

-The command merges the information from all ns_helper replicas on the source node's replica list into the source node's database, using the most recent information whenever there are conflicts.
+The command merges the information from all ns helper replicas on the source node's replica list into the source node's database, using the most recent information whenever there are conflicts.
 It then updates all other replica databases with the contents of the source node's database.
 However, it can only get information from and update ns_helpers that are on its replica list.
 Therefore, check to make sure that the source node's replica list includes all replica nodes before using merge_all.
-The following procedure uses merge_all to ensure that all databases are consistent.
+The following steps use merge_all to ensure that all databases are consistent.